DataScienceBro/KBAIProject/README.md

-Knowledge Based Artificial Intelligence Project 3
+Knowledge Based Artificial Intelligence Projects
 =============

+I Built an AI agent which can solve Ravens Progressive Matrix problem using concepts such as Frames, Case-Based Reasoning and Means-Ends Analysis.

 See CS7637_ Overall Project Guidelines (Summer 2015).doc